 Karen Pickell was born and adopted in Cleveland, Ohio, where she attended Catholic schools and dreamed of living close to the lake in an old house with a big front porch.
 Once upon a time, she earned a degree in computer science and toiled in an information technology job in the Rubber City.

-In her thirties, Karen married, had two children, and reunited with both of her birth parents.
+In her thirties, Karen married, gave birth to two children, and reunited with both of her birth parents.
 It was a busy decade.

 As she enters into her fifties, Karen has become a small business owner by founding Raised Voice Press, an independent micro press publishing creative nonfiction.

 These days she calls the Tampa Bay area home.
 She still doesn’t have a big front porch, but she can get to the water in under thirty minutes, so she plans to stay.